Malvajerd: Geography

-Distance as the crow flies between Malvajerd and Iran's capital Tehran is approximately 416 km (259 mi.) and as ground driver about 580 km.
-Distance between Malvajerd and Isfahan is 120 km.
+Distance as the crow flies between Malvajerd and Iran's capital Tehran is approximately 416 km (259 mi) and by ground driver about 580 km.
+The distance between Malvajerd and Isfahan is 120 km.

 Malvajerd is known for its natural water spring and landscape.

 People

-Sadeghi, Mousavi and Nikbakht are the main family names in this village.
+Sadeghi, Mousavi, and Nikbakht are the main family names in this village.

 Economy

 Some shopping stores is available in this village, of them the biggest is shopping of Haj Hosein Reza Karbalaee Abbas and shopping of Aftabgardan.